ReikaKalseki/Reika_Mods_Issues/CONTRIBUTING.md

 * If your issue is lag or FPS related, include some form of profiling data; "it lags" is worthless for support.

 * If your issue is something is not working, <i>include screenshots</i> to rule out user error and to track down potential bugs.

+* Please post all logs, crash reports and long modlists in Pastebin.